Interdisciplinary studies and the English major

 If you wish to expand upon your major field of study, Connecticut College offers you an unusually wide range of opportunities to explore a topic, issue or problem using the conceptual framework and tools of more than one academic discipline.

-You may wish to double major or design one in consultation with faculty advisers and the Committee on Student-Designed Interdisciplinary Majors and Minors.
+You may wish to double major or self-design one in consultation with faculty advisers and the Committee on Student-Designed Interdisciplinary Majors and Minors.
 You may choose to apply to and earn a certificate from one of the College's interdisciplinary academic centers.
 Requirements for the certificate programs include a challenging combination of coursework, in-depth research and a funded summer internship in the U.S. or abroad.

 The four certificate centers are: